 (i) A critical survey, of no more than 7500 words (including notes), of the literature included on the student’s Bibliography.
 The student may consult with her or his advisor and seek feedback in preparing the critical survey.

 (ii) An original paper, also of no more than 7500 words (including notes), on a subject relevant to the literature included on the student’s Bibliography.
 It is expected that, in a successful original paper, the central ideas will be original to the student and will not be substantially based on previous work, including the critical survey.
-The student may consult with faculty while preparing the paper, but may not receive any feedback on written drafts of the paper.
+The student may consult with faculty while preparing the paper, and may discuss the formulations of specific claims and arguments, but may not receive any feedback on written drafts of the paper or detailed outlines or handouts (e.g. anything longer than a page or so).

 The oral examination is a two-hour examination that may include discussion of the written examination.
 The oral examination will be concerned with the student’s mastery of the bibliographic materials and the student’s facility in dealing with philosophical issues connected with that literature, including issues arising from the critical survey and the original paper

 Note that the literature review component of the written examination is to be submitted no later than the eighth week of the fifth semester of full-time graduate study (not including summer or May terms) —typically the Autumn Semester of the student’s third year—and that the original paper component of the written examination is to be submitted no later than the second week of the sixth semester of full-time graduate study (not including summer or May terms)—typically the Spring Semester of the student’s third year.

 Procedure.
 After the student has completed the written examination, the committee will read the student’s material and convene for an oral examination of the student no later than the fourth week of the sixth semester of full-time graduate study.